dsharlet/array/README.md

 Although it is a heavily templated library, most features do not have significant code size or compile time implications, and incorrect usage generates informative and helpful error messages.
 Typically, an issue will result in only one error message, located at the site of the problem in user code.

+Many other libraries offering multi-dimensional arrays or tensors allow compile-time constant shapes.
+*However*, most if not all of them only allow either all of the shape parameters to be compile-time constant, or none of them.
+This is really limiting; often only a few key parameters of a shape need to be compile-time constant for performance, while other dimensions need flexibility to accommodate runtime-valued shape parameters.
+Some examples of this are:
+* '[Chunky](https://en.wikipedia.org/wiki/Packed_pixel)' image formats with a small fixed number of channels.
+* Matrices where one dimension represent variables intrinsic to the problem, while the other dimension represents a number of samples of data.
+* Algorithms optimized by splitting or tiling intermediate stages will have intermediate buffers that have a constant extent in the dimensions that are split or tiled.

 ## Usage

 ### Shapes